greymd/tmux-xpanes/CONTRIBUTING.md

 ### Did you write a patch that fixes a bug, or make a purely cosmetic patch?

+* Please run [testing](https://github.com/greymd/tmux-xpanes/tree/doc/contributing#testing) in advance.
+  * It is **better** to ensure all the test cases are passed on your local environment before sending a pull request.
 * Open a new pull request with the patch.
 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.